arco-design/arco-design/site/docs/material/advanced.team-site.en-US.md

 *Auto translate by google.*

+**The team site is NOT currently supported in Vue projects, please pay attention to the follow-up upgrade notice.**

 On the Arco material platform, the materials belonging to a team are displayed in the form of a list, and only the materials of [one component occupies one NPM package] are previewed.
 If the team adopts the material library form of [multiple components corresponds to one NPM package], it will Cannot preview on the material platform.
 These restrictions make this page unable to meet the needs of team members to quickly view material usage documents.
 We have received feedback from multiple teams.
 We hope that the material platform can provide a team site similar to [Arco Component Library Documentation Station](https://arco.design/react/docs/start) to facilitate the sharing of materials within the team.

 The development preview of all material templates provided by Arco uses the Storybook method.
 We don't want users to develop and deploy document sites on their own.
 The cost is too high and it will be completely out of touch with the material platform.
 In order to achieve the goal of building a team site at low cost, we designed a compromise solution: